-Did you know that heart attacks happen more often in wintertime?
+Did you know that heart attacks happen more often in the wintertime?
 The extreme temperatures can sometimes increase blood pressure so high that it strains the heart.
 In low temperatures, your heart has to pump more blood in order to preserve your body heat.
 It’s just very difficult to maintain proper, healthy thermoregulation if you’re out in 20 degrees.

 THE FIX for YOUR HEART

 If you have hypertension or some heart condition or arrhythmias, it’s best to bundle up when going outside, wear warm or fur-lined shoes (think Uggs or other fur-lined boots) and keep your hands warm with gloves.
 One trick is to wear those surgical types of latex gloves, you can buy them everywhere now.
 You can buy non-latex disposable gloves, or nitrile gloves… I’m talking about the kind a surgeon might wear, in case you wanted a ‘visual’ on that.
 Anyway, these types of gloves surprisingly cause your hands to retain heat way better than regular winter gloves!
 I keep these disposable nitrile gloves in my car and put them on more frequently than actual winter gloves because they warm my hands within minutes.
 You can also wear them underneath your mittens or gloves too.

 THE SYMPTOM: Cough, Cold and Flu